audaxbufetejr/AJsAssignmentProblem/README.md

 I added a solution checker for any user-inputed 5x5 assignment matrix.
 Brute force method, summing elements from one row each and making sure those elements don't occupy the same column.

 #August 1st, 4:08PM
 No code update today.
 Didn't work on it over the weekend but gave some thought on how I wanted to attain (row, column) coordinates for the minima in the assignment matrix.
-I have a method, just working on making it nice and readable
+I have a method, just working on making it nice and readable.

+#August 8th, 12:43PM
+I have been working on code (no word/ppt update yet) consistently.
+I'll have the new cpp up later on today.
+Currently trying to acquire minimum values in the "new table" and then make the changes in the assignMatrix based off those minimum values.